-I have been waiting for this trip, manipulating my moves to keep me close and available, anxious for the chance to cross another ocean, to experience Tiger again, to learn more about sailing and boat maintenance from the man who instilled in me my addiction to the ocean.
+I have been waiting for this trip, manipulating my moves to keep me close and available, anxious for the chance to cross another ocean, to experience Tiger again, to learn more about sailing from the man who instilled in me my addiction to the sea.

-As I said goodbye to my mother in Eugene I laughed at my 49 pound duffel bag, grateful that my dad was picking me up from JFK and I wouldn’t have to train through the city and then up to Cold Spring.
+As I said goodbye to Mom in Eugene I laughed at my 49-pound duffel bag, grateful that my dad was picking me up from JFK and I wouldn’t have to train through the city and up to Cold Spring.
 Otherwise I would have opted for the duffel bag with wheels.

 “Come get a bag!”
 I demanded, and he slowly walked over, taking the backpack from my belly before leading me up a rocky forest path to his waiting truck, back to a house in full swing preparation for the sailing trip.

 Two years ago I hitched a ride on a sailboat from Panama to Hawaii.
 My goal for that trip was to write my life story, which began on a sailboat and had now returned, full circle, I thought.
 That journey of low winds and long Pacific swells took a total of 57 days, including a 10-day stopover in the Galapagos.
 I filled an entire journal during my 10-1 night watches, inspired by the moon, stars, and bioluminescent trails in the dark water.

 But I was on a strange boat, with a crew of strangers, and all the strange trinkets and gadgets of modern navigating.
 I wrote and wrote, and then arrived in Hawaii and got carried away with a whole other important adventure.
 The life story went on hold.